-Obviously, we have to mention the incredible work that GitLab has been doing on making their employee handbook open and collaborative.
+We have to mention the incredible work GitLab has been doing to make its employee handbook open and collaborative.
 With over 3,000 pages and growing, it's the most extensive remote work handbook in the world.
 The investment into the handbook didn't only pay off in terms of transparency in the human resources department – it's also a marketing feat that promotes GitLab and its work ethic on millions of Google search terms related to remote working.
-The handbook alone nets the GitLab domain millions of backlinks, impressive!
+The handbook alone nets the GitLab domain millions of backlinks.
+Impressive!

-Marketing aside, the All-Remote Handbook by GitLab has become a remote work encyclopedia.
+Marketing aside, the all-remote employee handbook by GitLab has become a remote work encyclopedia.
 Be it in interviews about GitLab or in any kind of coverage about the remote work movement, there’s probably an article or quote in the handbook that can be used as a reference.
-As a prospective applicant or employee, it's calming to know that all information is stored somewhere in that big compendium.
+As a prospective applicant or employee, it's calming to know that all information is stored somewhere in that extensive compendium.

 Not only that, but GitLab's handbook runs on Git through GitLab.
 That means that any collaborator can take a page out of the handbook, edit it or add a section, open a Merge Request and get it approved.
 A big issue with handbooks is that they fall out of date often.
 If you give moderated access to your over 1,000 employees and keep the handbook as the primary record for information, it's much less likely for that to happen.